freescout-help-desk/freescout/.github/ISSUE_TEMPLATE/general_help_request.md

 * Create separate issues for different topics - no need to mix all your problems into one issue.
 * Questions on issues with payments for modules should be sent by email: https://freescout.net/contact-us/
 * Don't forget that you are not the project manager.
 Try to be humble, polite, friendly and positive.
 Otherwise your account may be banned.
-* Mentioning how much you've spent on modules is the way to be banned.
+* Mentioning how much you've spent on modules or donated is the way to be banned.

 Still here?
 Well clean this out and go ahead :)